What Is Density

 Sand Density

-About 35% volume of the concrete is comprised of sand.
+About 35% of the volume of the concrete is comprised of sand.
 For concrete to be of good quality it should be produced by careful mixing of cement, fine and coarse aggregates, water, and admixtures as needed in order to obtain optimum quality and economy.

 The building density of natural sand is 1.71 kg/m3 used for construction and has a specific gravity of around 2.65.
 Natural sand used in concrete has an F. M. value of around 5.24.

-Alternative to Natural Sand is Manufactured Sand; M-Sand was used as having a bulk density of 1.75kg/m3 with specific gravity and fineness modulus around 2.73 and 4.66, respectively.
+An alternative to Natural Sand is Manufactured Sand; M-Sand was used as having a bulk density of 1.75kg/m3 with specific gravity and fineness modulus around 2.73 and 4.66, respectively.

-Densities of various sands are listed below,
+The densities of various grains of sand are listed below,

 1. Loose sand has a density of 1442 kg / m3 as it is a dry form of sand.